maxio-com/ab-golang-sdk/doc/controllers/payment-profiles.md

 Use this endpoint to create a payment profile for a customer.

 Payment Profiles house the credit card, ACH (Authorize.Net or Stripe only,) or PayPal (Braintree only,) data for a customer.
-The payment information is attached to the customer within Chargify, as opposed to the Subscription itself.
+The payment information is attached to the customer within Advanced Billing, as opposed to the Subscription itself.

-You must include a customer_id so that Chargify will attach it to the customer entry.
+You must include a customer_id so that Advanced Billing will attach it to the customer entry.
 If no customer_id is included the API will return a 404.

 ## Create a Payment Profile for ACH usage